sjjsy/neronet/doc/notes_on_evaluation.md

 - Topics are presented by proposers, and discussed
 - 1-3 attendants per team

-#### Topic candidates

-- Leadership in self-organizing teams?
-Eliciting intrinsic motivation and self-direction and initiative in team members.
-- Interviews for requirements gathering and/or researching feasibility of potential technical solutions?

 ## Sources and links

 - [Evaluation Principles]